Have you ever wished for a few extra

 Sleep Better with Meditation-

 Meditation is the practice of isolating one’s mind and using deep breathing to connect with one’s self.
 Meditation decreases stress and anxiety, as well as lowers blood pressure.
 Which are important for a restful snooze.

 Additionally, Meditation helps to increase our natural production of the neurochemical Melatonin.
 Melatonin is responsible for restful sleep and stress reduction.
 Just 5-10 minutes of meditation before bed can greatly reduce your restlessness.

 Try the below meditation for sleep if you need more guidance on where to begin.

-Use Blue Light Filters for more Restful Sleep
+Use Blue Light Filters for Better Sleep Tips

 Blue light from electronics like your cell phone, tablet, laptop, and even your T.V. can trigger your brain to stay awake much longer than needed.
 Blue waves keep your brain active for 2-3 hours after exposure.
 Therefore, using your phone in bed is one of the worst things to do to fall asleep quickly.